-No matter how great your diet, it’s how well you digest and absorb that counts.
-That means if you’re not breaking down food properly, you won’t absorb all the needed nutrients, resulting in deficiencies, cravings, and unpleasant symptoms.
-Such digestive symptoms are caused by food intolerances, dysbiosis (bad bacteria overgrowth), parasites, SIBO, yeast, leaky gut, or insufficient enzyme and hydrochloric acid production that prevents food from properly digesting.
-I have all my clients with digestive complaints (so, basically ALL my clients) do an elimination diet and often stool testing to check for bacterial overgrowth, pathogenic bacteria, and yeast.
+Chronic digestive symptoms may be caused by food intolerances, dysbiosis (bad bacteria overgrowth), parasites, SIBO, yeast, leaky gut, or insufficient enzyme and stomach acid production that prevents food from properly digesting.
+I often recommend that folks with digestive symptoms consider an elimination diet to help them determine which foods are causing symptoms and inflammation.
+Stool testing to check for bacterial overgrowth, pathogenic bacteria, and yeast is also recommended (get the GI MAP here, 7th down on the menu).
 These little buggers can cause big problems and are a source of inflammation in the body.
-Inflammation is the root of all disease!
 There’s much truth behind the adage all disease begins in the gut.

+We all want relief, and we want it quick.
 There are three easy steps you can take right now to improve your overall digestive function.
-Burping and farting your way through the day isn’t pleasant, and it isn’t normal!
-Ideally these steps should be used in conjunction with changing and improving your diet (or, if you already have changed your diet but haven’t seen much improvement).
+Burping and farting your way through the day isn’t pleasant, and it isn’t normal.
+Ideally these steps should be used in conjunction with changing and improving your diet.

 - This first one is easy and free: Eat slowly!
 You want to be in a relaxed mood when you’re eating.
 If you’re stressed, on your feet, in the car, or running around and shoveling food in your face, your body isn’t going to be in a rest and digest mode.
 It’s in a fight or flight mode, diverting energy AWAY from digestive function and toward your activity.
 So before a meal, take a deep, centering breath.
 Say a quick thanks or blessing if you’re into that.
 Then EAT SLOWLY and chew thoroughly.
 This is the single best way to improve digestion and prevent gas, bloating, and belching.